scbrazil/Shop-Adamantite/README.md

 1. [License](#license)

 ## Description
-> This is a front end application for retailers.
-The initial release will focus on providing the minimum viable product for our retail application.
-Features implemented will be constrained to the client experience which enables customers to search, browse, add to cart, and checkout.
+> This is an e-commerce/retail front end application.
+The initial focuses on providing the minimum viable product for the retail application.
+Features implemented are constrained to the consumer experience which enables fundamental features, such as search, browse, add to cart, and checkout.

 ## Requirements
 - Node 15.4.0